Elizabeth Hurley, 55, Flashes Cleavage In Black Silk Nightie While Sitting In Bed

-Elizabeth Hurley is steaming up her Instagram feed yet again with a hot new upload.
+Elizabeth Hurley steamed up her Instagram feed yet again with a hot new upload.
 The actress wowed her 1.8 million followers in the December 11 post, where she posed in bed wearing black lingerie.

 The Bedazzled actress wore a silk nightie with thin spaghetti straps.
-The left strap fell off of her shoulder and landed midway down her arm.
-The garb’s low scoop neck showed off a decent amount of cleavage which almost spilled out of the nightie.
+The left strap fell off her shoulder and landed midway down her arm.
+The garb’s low scoop neck showed off a decent amount of cleavage, which almost spilled out.
 Elizabeth sat with her legs crossed as she sat in her bed and used her hands and a book to prevent her crotch from being flashed to the camera.

 Elizabeth stared into the camera with a small grin, while cocking her head to one side.
 She wore her long dark locks down and in loose waves, with one sweeping bang running across her forehead.

 Behind her was an ornate headboard that was attached to her bed frame.
-Her sheets were topped with a furry black and white blanket which the Austin Powers: The Spy Who Shagged Me star sat on top of.
-The walls of her bedroom had detailed wallpaper which included a leafy design.
+Her sheets were topped with a furry black-and-white blanket, which the Austin Powers: The Spy Who Shagged Me star sat on top of.
+The walls of her bedroom had detailed wallpaper with a leafy design.

 The 55-year-old held a copy of The Company I Keep by Leonard Lauder, which she called the “best bedtime reading.”
 Elizabeth then encouraged her fans to go out and get their own copy of the book and told them they could learn from “the master.”